Agile Coaching is Evil

 - Agile Coaching does not falsely raise players’ hopes, over the longer term.

-- Agile Coaching does not make implicit promises the organisation cannot keep.
+- Agile Coaching does not make implicit promises the organisation cannot or will not keep.

 - Agile Coaching does not make players less employable (see my Magralls11 video for more on that argument).